EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 Sieges occur during battle sessions.
 These battle sessions only occur on certain days of the week which are listed below and are automatically adjusted to your timezone (**{Intl.DateTimeFormat().resolvedOptions().timeZone}**):

+Sieges weekends will occur biweekly, on the 2nd and last week of every month.

 <BattleTimes />

 Siege times are in 24-hour format to ensure clarity and standardization across different time zones.
 Please take note of this when planning your in-game activities to avoid any confusion.